It is acceptable to everyone; today’s lifestyle is more stressful compared to the lifestyle some ten years back.

 Stress level rises, so do your disease-promoting white blood cells level that may lead to progression of atherosclerosis, plaque rupture, and myocardial infarction.

 During high stress, your body releases hormones norepinephrine, which can cause the dispersal of bacterial biofilms from the arterial walls.
 This biofilm dispersal can suddenly break the plaque deposits triggering a heart attack.

-During stress, your body releases stress hormone cortisol that prepares you for fight or flees.
+During stress, your body releases stress hormone cortisol that prepares you to fight or flees.
 When stress becomes chronic, your immune system becomes desensitized to cortisol that leads to inflammatory response and inflammation get out of control.

-The two types of arterial dysfunction cause an increased risk of cardiovascular disease are the stiffening of some large arteries and damage to the inner lining of the arteries.
-Both changes are driven by oxidative stress and chronic, low-grade vascular inflammation.
+The two types of arterial dysfunction cause an increased risk of cardiovascular disease is the stiffening of some large arteries and damage to the inner lining of the arteries.
+Both changes are by oxidative stress and chronic, low-grade vascular inflammation.
 We believe the altered chemicals produced by gut bacteria move from inside the intestines through a ‘leaky gut’ wall and enter the bloodstream.
 Then they circulate and interact with the walls of the arteries to cause oxidative stress, inflammation, and arterial dysfunction.

-It may seem nothing you can do to reduce, prevent or cope with stress.
+It may seem nothing you can do to reduce, prevent, or cope with stress.
 Because

 - The bills will not stop coming,